ungleich/cdist/cdist/conf/type/__package_pip/man.rst

 extra
     Extra optional dependencies which should be installed along the selected package.
 Can be specified multiple times.
-Will only be applied if the package actually will be installed, but will not explicitly checked.
+Multiple extra optional dependencies can also be specified in a comma-separated list to provide a more pip-natvie style.

+    Extra optional dependencies will be installed even when the base package is already installed.
+Notice that the type will not remove installed extras that are not explicitly named for the type because pip does not offer a management for orphaned packages and they may be used by other packages.

 pip
     Instead of using pip from PATH, use the specific pip path.